 Bulldog Biodiesel: Bulldog Biodiesel is a waste-reducing effort on campus that began in 2007 as a collaborative effort between the Agriculture Science Senior Practicum and the American Chemical Society (ACS).
-Students can get involved in this effort through volunteering or by working for the lab as a scholarship worker.
 Construction of a new biodiesel lab space at the University Farm was completed in 2020 and the final preparations to begin processing oil at this new location are wrapping up.
 Volunteers and workers assist in the collection, filtration, and processing of used vegetable oil from Truman’s dining halls that would otherwise be thrown out.
 Some of the filtered oil is used to power greenhouse heaters at the farm but the finished biodiesel is used to run one of the farm’s trucks and one of its tractors.
 If you are interested in learning more about the lab’s work, how to volunteer, or how to sign up as a scholarship worker for the lab please email Bill Kuntz (University Farm Manager) at firstname.lastname@example.org.

-Communiversity Garden: The Truman State Communiversity Garden is an organic, hand-tilled, on-campus garden dedicated to instructing members on sustainable agriculture techniques such as organic crop production, permaculture system design, seed-saving, and food preservation methods.
-The garden serves both as a means to produce fresh, nutritious food and a teaching tool for community members that are interested in learning more about sustainable gardening.
-The garden also hosts a number of on-campus community events throughout the year, and partners with various on-campus and community organizations to help grow the local foods and sustainability movements in Kirksville.
-The Garden Club holds weekly meetings and garden work days through the academic year, which will vary depending upon the semester.
-If you would like to visit the garden, it is located in front of the Child Development Building in between West Campus Suites and the Student Recreational Center parking lot.
-If you are interested in learning more about the garden you can email email@example.com.
+Communiversity Garden: The Truman State Communiversity Garden is an organic, on-campus garden dedicated to instructing members on sustainable agriculture techniques.
+The garden serves both as a means to produce fresh, nutritious food and a teaching tool for community members that are interested in learning more about gardening.
+If you would like to visit the garden, it is located between West Campus Suites and the Student Recreational Center parking lot.
+If you are interested in learning more about the garden you can email Cassie Seuferling at email@example.com.

-Environmental Campus Organization (ECO): The Truman State University Environmental Campus Organization is a student-led on-campus organization focused on creating awareness for environmental problems, implementing green initiatives on campus, and campaigning for environmental change at the local and national level.
+Environmental Campus Organization (ECO): The Truman State University Environmental Campus Organization is a student organization focused on creating awareness for environmental problems and implementing green initiatives on campus.
 ECO’s mission is to advocate, educate, and bring environmental concerns to the forefront of the campus and Kirksville community.
-Throughout the year, ECO partners with a number of other environmental organizations on-campus to host annual events such as a local foods farm-to-table dinner or a week-long celebration of sustainability undertakings on campus.
-To learn more about what ECO does on campus and in the community, visit the organization’s website.
-If you are interested in getting involved with ECO, contact the current president at firstname.lastname@example.org or email faculty adviser Dr. Elizabeth Hooper at email@example.com.
+Throughout the year, ECO partners with a number of other environmental organizations to host events such as a local stream clean-up or a week-long celebration of sustainability undertakings on campus.
+To learn more about what ECO does on campus and in the community, visit the organization’s Instagram page.
+If you are interested in getting involved with ECO, contact the club at email@example.com or email faculty adviser Dr. Elizabeth Hooper at firstname.lastname@example.org.

 TruOutdoors: The Truman State University TruOutdoors organization focuses on exploring the great outdoors and taking advantage of one of the best free things in life… nature!
-We conduct backpacking/ hiking trips to places all over the country, from Colorado to Virginia, or right here at Thousand Hills.
-We aim to help students learn effective hiking and backpacking methods, introducing the subjects of hammocking, proper backpacking gear, how to pack for a trip, trails and hiking destinations, and more.
-We want to show students job and recreational opportunities that the outdoors provide to us, by having experienced guest speakers and informative learning activities.
-If you are interested in learning more about, or joining TruOutdoors, email us at email@example.com.
+They conduct backpacking/ hiking trips to places all over the country, from Colorado to Virginia, or right here at Thousand Hills.
+Our goal is to help students learn effective hiking and backpacking methods, how to pack for a trip, trails and hiking destinations, and more.
+If you are interested in learning more about or joining TruOutdoors, email firstname.lastname@example.org or President Madison Polniak.

 White Rose Catholic Worker Farm: White Rose Catholic Worker Farm is a intentional community organized around ecology, sustainability, and spirituality located at 31167 Ferrier Lane In La Plata, Missouri 63549.
 The community offers site visits, but requests that you call ahead to set up a time to visit.
 For more information, call (660)-332-4026.